iKilledAppl3/RishimaBugReports/README.md

 # RishimaBugReports
-Bug reports for Rishima! just open a PR request!
+Bug reports for Rishima! just open a issue request!